3mdeb/news-and-ideas/post.md

   	  Product ID of the USB device emulated, reported to the host device.
   ```

-The strange thing to me is that PID defaults to 0x0, while on my case it is
+The strange thing to me is that PID defaults to 0x0, while in my case it is
 detected as `0x0000:0x0fff`.

 Setting those to the ones as described in the documentation: